 The length of the contract for employment between an administrator and the school board will be determined by the board and stated in the contract.
 The contract will also state the terms of the employment.

 The first two years of a contract issued to a newly employed administrator will be considered a probationary period.
 The board may waive this period, or the probationary period may be extended for an additional year upon the consent of the administrator.
 In the event of termination of a probationary or non-probationary contract, the board will afford the administrator appropriate due process, including notice by May 15th, as required by law.
 The administrator and board may mutually agree to terminate the administrator's contract.

 If an administrator's contract is not being renewed by the board, the contract will be extended automatically for additional one-year periods beyond the end of its term until it is modified or terminated, as mutually agreed to by the parties or until the administrator's contract is terminated consistent with statutory termination procedures.

 It is the responsibility of the superintendent to create a contract for each administrative position.

-Administrators and managers who wish to resign, to be released from a contract, or to retire must comply with applicable law and board policies regarding the areas of resignation, release, or retirement.
+Administrators and managers who wish to resign, to be released from contract, or to retire must comply with applicable law and board policies dealing with retirement, release, or resignation.